max-geller/max-geller/README.md

 ### Hi there :wave:

-My name is Max Geller.
+My name is Max Geller, and I'm passionate about building bridges between construction and code.

-I'm a construction professional by day and full-stack software developer by night based in  Phoenix, AZ 🌵.
+I'm a construction professional by day, and software enthusiast by night.
+Based in  Phoenix, AZ 🌵.

-- ⚡ I’m currently working on advanced data modeling and analytics for tracking construction costs.
-- 🌱 I’m currently using: Angular, Firebase, RxJS
+As an Electrical Preconstruction Manager in the construction industry, I harness the power of software development to enhance project cost estimation and the analysis of historical construction cost data.

 <details>
 <summary>